JackyChan1030/Kaggle-in-class-competition-2020/README.md

 # Kaggle-in-class-competition-2020

 ## Getting Started
-In this project,  programming-assignment2.py need to run with the DataSet(iris_test.csv,iris_training.csv).
+In this project, XGboost_Model1(9.68809)_MSBD5001Kaggle.ipynb need to run with the DataSet(test.csv,training.csv).

-## Files Edited:
-Files edited: program-file/search.py, program-file/searchAgents.py.

 ### Prerequisites
-This simple python script is run in python3 with some required libraries/package:
+This simple python notebook is run in python3 with some required libraries/package:
 ```
 numpy
 pandas